enatsek/Debian-Ubuntu/kvm2.md

 ### 0.0.
 Definition
 KVM virtualization Tutorial 2 on Debian and Ubuntu Server.

-Please refer to [1st KVM tutorial](KVMOnDebianUbuntu1.html) before reading this one.
+Please refer to KVM Virtualization Beginner tutorial before reading this one.

 This tutorial specializes on KVM Networking.